elmeunick9/jp-dit/README.md

 # NOTE
-Development of this project has continued on jp-dit-e.com (propiertary).
-This repository will continue to be open but will not be further developed.
+Development of this project has continued on [jp-dit-e.com](https://jp-dit-e.com) (propiertary).
+This repository will remain open but will not be further developed.
 If you want to support me please go try JP-DIT-E.

 # JP-DIT